 Veganism is becoming very popular as people are either worried about their health or about the environment or animal welfare.
-The UK is very much a country of meat and two veg but it’s coming apparent eating meat everyday isn’t always the healthiest for our body’s.
-Nowadays meats are more mass produced with hormones also antibiotics are fed to the animals to keep them from spreading disease, they live closer together in closer proximity where disease is likely to spread.
+The UK is very much a country of meat but it’s becoming apparent eating meat everyday isn’t always the healthiest for our body’s.
+Nowadays meat is more mass produced with hormones and antibiotics are fed to the animals to keep them from spreading disease, they live closer together in close proximity where disease is likely to spread.
 This is all because the demand from the supermarkets is high.

-If you purchase your meat grass fed & organic from the butcher then at least you know where your meat has come from and how fresh it is, as you have that communication with your butcher.
-Although there is still science to prove too much red meat is causing health issue’s whoever you are but especially if you are overweight.
+If you purchase your meat grass fed and organic from the butcher then at least you know where your meat has come from and how fresh it is, as you have that communication with your butcher.
+Although there is still science to prove too much red meat is causing health issues whoever you are but especially if you are overweight.

-Meat has plentiful, amino acids, B12, Iron and of course high protein and most importantly all 9 of the essential amino acids needed so your body can absorb the protein and use it to build /maintain and repair muscle as well as all tissue cells in your body which helps you become stronger to fight infections etc. There are 22 amino acids and our body needs 9 which are essential to us.
-If you are Vegan and have a meal using Seitan for example you will need to carefully consider what else is on your plate that has that has those essential 9 amino acids needed to make that Protein in the Seitan viable as a balanced healthy meal.
+Meat has plentiful, amino acids, B12, iron and, of course, high protein and most importantly all 9 of the essential amino acids needed so your body can absorb the protein and use it to build /maintain and repair muscle as well as all tissue cells in your body which helps you become stronger to fight infections etc. There are 22 amino acids and our body needs 9 which are essential to us.
+If you are vegan and have a meal using Seitan for example, you will need to carefully consider what else is on your plate that has those essential 9 amino acids needed to make that protein in the Seitan viable as a balanced healthy meal.

-So, the main questions are; is B12 and all 9 essential amino acids in vegan whole foods?
+So, the main question are; Does vegan food contain B12 and all 9 essential amino acids?
 Can we do it without taking supplements?
 Well, my answer is yes if you know what you’re doing.

 So check what products are a complete protein, it may say high in protein on the pack but this doesn’t count if it doesn’t have all 9 amino acids.

-So, in conclusion: Yes you can be fully vegan without having to take additional supplements but if you want to go this route you will need to be careful with your macro’s consistently and eat whole foods as much as possible as although Breakfast cereals are fortified to the eye balls with B-12 they are very high in carbohydrates and sugars so having a bowl of 30g cereal you will be low on protein but your carbohydrates are very high to start the day which can cause cravings.
-This type of simple carbohydrate turns into sugar within the body and then they add salt and sugar into the mix as well which helps them keep you coming back for more.
+In conclusion, yes you can be fully vegan without having to take additional supplements but if you want to go this route you will need to be careful with your macros consistently and eat whole foods as much as possible as although breakfast cereals are fortified to the eyeballs with B12 they are very high in carbohydrates and sugars so having a bowl of 30g cereal you will be low on protein but your carbohydrates will be very high to start the day which can cause cravings.
+This type of simple carbohydrate turns into sugar within the body.
+Added salt and sugar will make you come back for more.

-Here is an example of a day as a vegan
+Here is an example of a balanced day as a vegan: